-The device should be connected, via the serial port, as shown in Chapter 2 Installation.
+The device should be connected as shown in Chapter 2 FlowCERT Installation.

 To use the device remotely, you need to log on to start, and log off when finished.
 When logged on, FlowCERT will show 'Remote ON' on the display, and "Communicator OFF" when logged off.